 Whether you are interested in becoming a high school science teacher or doing research on STEM education, there are many different ways to get involved with the Center for STEM Learning.
 We're always looking for talented people to join our efforts as faculty, graduate students, or undergraduate Learning Assistants!
 The following are just a few of the ways to get involved.

-Apply for funding through the Chancellor’s Award for Excellence in STEM Education: $10,000 faculty/staff awards and part-time (25%) graduate research fellowships of up to one academic year are available to support faculty and graduate students engagement in innovative research and student learning and implementation of research-based STEM education programs and initiatives.
+Chancellor's Awards: Apply for funding through the Chancellor’s Award for Excellence in STEM Education: Awards of up to $10,000 for faculty/staff, and part-time (25%) graduate research fellowships of up to one academic year are available to support faculty and graduate students engagement in innovative research and student learning and implementation of research-based STEM education programs and initiatives.
 Awardees are chosen through a competitive proposal process, with a call for proposals typically in the Spring.

 Swap Links: send us your logo and details about your program and we'll feature it on our web site and link us from yours.
 If you don't have a web site yet, we can also provide support by giving you a page on our site.

-Collaborate on funding proposals – NSF, NIH, HHMI.
-CU Faculty have already brought in more than $20 million for STEM education from a variety of funding agencies, including the NSF, NIH, HHMI, and many others.
+Collaborate on funding proposals – CU faculty and researchers have brought in more than $20 million for STEM education from a variety of funding agencies, including the NSF, NIH, HHMI, and many others.
 The more coordination and collaboration there are for funding, the stronger the programs at CU will be.